April 17, 2026 · By Alex Morgan

 Is a 6% real estate commission still common in 2025?

 Much less so.
-The NAR settlement and increased competition from discount brokerages have pushed the average below 6%.
+The NAR settlement and competition from discount brokerages have pushed the average well below 6%.
 Most sellers in 2025 pay between 4.5% and 5.5% total (Clever Real Estate, 2025).
-Sellers who accept a 6% rate without negotiating are likely leaving money on the table.
+Sellers who accept a 6% rate without pushing back are likely leaving money on the table.